-2016 was like ripping off a giant, stinking bandage and exposing the raw, festering wound that lie underneath.
-Both personally, politically and globally.
+2016 felt like ripping off a giant, stinking bandage and exposing the raw, festering wound that lies underneath.
 Now we are all just gathered around, aghast, mouths gaping, wondering what the fuck to do and how could this be.
-When the air hits it burns.
-When the nasty, ugly and shocking … Continue reading The year of Light.
+When the air hits, it burns.
+When the ugly and shocking truth arrives into the light … Continue reading The year of Light.

 A mantra I've embraced this year and repeat to my son all the time, "The world is full of magic, medicine and miracles.
 Every day is a new adventure."
 Its been a rough few weeks....months?
 I'll be frank, its been a real rough year.
 For a lot of people, not just me.
 But the last few weeks really … Continue reading The world is FULL.